 7. Decorate indoor windows.

-8. Inquire about New Year's traditions other countries, primarily neighboring ones.
+8. Learn about new year traditions other countries, especially neighboring ones.

-10. Ask grandparents about where they spent new year holidays, where and with whom they celebrated.
+10. Ask your grandparents about the places they spent new year holidays where and with whom they celebrated.

-11. View or read a New Year's fairy tale.
+11. Watch or read a New Year's fairy tale.

 12. Make a bird feeder to feed the birds in winter, and hang it next to the window.

-13. Make a Christmas tree garland (you can use it to decorate a Christmas tree not only in the house, but also on the street).
+13. Make a Christmas tree garland (you can decorate the Christmas tree with it not only in the house, but also on the street).

-15. Make ice figures (pour water into balloons and place them in the freezer, and after they freeze, lay out paths in the yard with them).
-The figures can be colored.
+15. Make ice figurines (pour water into air balloons and put them in the freezer, and after they freeze, lay out the paths in the yard with them).
+Figures can be painted.

-16. Take a walk on the street and blow bubbles during the walk.
+16. Take a walk outside and blow bubbles while walking.

 17. Draw a pet or the most memorable event of the past year.